 Once the above steps are complete, you will be asked to confirm your business address.
 You will then be sent a postcard and verification code to the address provided.
 Once received, enter the verification code and click next to finish the registration process.

-Once you set up your Amazon seller central account, you can get your suppliers to provide inventory and start creating your product listings.
+Once you set up your Amazon Seller Central account, you can get your suppliers to provide inventory and start creating your product listings.
 To become successful selling on Amazon, it is important to develop a strategy and action plan to increase sales in retail.

 If you want to know more about setting up your Amazon seller account and starting your Amazon business, you can contact ecommerce experts at ePlaybooks.